Specialist Skin Surgery by Dr Jean Louw

 Shave excision involves literally shaving the mole flush with the surrounding skin.
 This technique does not require stitches, which typically results in a better cosmetic outcome compared to traditional excision methods that involve suturing.
 The procedure is quick and relatively painless, and patients can often resume their normal activities immediately afterward.

 A common misconception is that removing normal moles can reduce the risk of developing malignant melanoma.
-This is not true for a melanoma can develop anywhere on the skin.
+This is not true, as a melanoma can develop anywhere on the skin.
 For suspicious-looking moles, complete excision is necessary, and the tissue is sent to a laboratory for histological evaluation.
 If the mole is confirmed to be malignant, a wider re-excision is usually required.
 However, for benign moles, shave excision offers a safe, effective, and cosmetically favourable solution without the need for stitches.

 Cryotherapy

 Cryotherapy, also known as "freezing," is a widely used dermatological treatment that involves the controlled freezing of skin lesions.
-This technique is essentially a localized induction of frostbite, where a cold liquid, typically liquid nitrogen at a temperature of -196 degrees Celsius, is sprayed onto the skin lesion in aerosol form.
+This technique is essentially a localised induction of frostbite, where a cold liquid, typically liquid nitrogen at a temperature of -196 degrees Celsius, is sprayed onto the skin lesion in aerosol form.
 The extreme cold destroys abnormal or diseased tissue, making it a valuable tool in dermatology.

 For conditions like solar keratosis and extensive sun damage, there are more advanced treatments available, such as photodynamic therapy, which may provide better outcomes.
 Despite these newer options, cryotherapy remains a valuable treatment choice for certain skin conditions due to its effectiveness and simplicity.
-It continues to be an important tool in dermatological practice, especially when other treatment methods are not suitable or available.